-- Surgical evaluation. - Psychosocial evaluation according to normal unit practice.
+- Surgical evaluation. - Psychosocial evaluation according to normal unit practice. - Assessment to see if the donor could be an appropriate bridge donor.

 All of the above assessments must be completed prior to activation in the ANZKX Program.

 Step 3: Donor travel